 You should have high expectations of our supervision, but so do we of your work and thesis.
 While you can expect meetings with us every couple of weeks, or even weekly, this is not a matter of course.
 In return for our time and expertise, we expect hard work, professional behavior & communication, and the will to achieve.
-If you just want to pass your thesis with minimal effort, we might still supervise you, but we will invest minimal effort, too (i.e. 2 or 3 meetings in total).
+If you just want to pass your thesis with minimal effort, we will still supervise you, but we will invest minimal effort, too (i.e. 2 or 3 meetings in total).

 More precisely, we hope that you would produce the following deliverables as part of your thesis.

 Even though this is called a ‘poster’, it is not really a poster but a 2-3 page paper in ACM format, or 4-5 page paper in Springer format.
-The structure of a poster-paper is typical as follows.
+The structure of a poster paper is typical as follows.

 - Related Work

 - Results & Discussion

 You should consider the poster as the first iteration of your work in which you present initial results, e.g. how your novel algorithm performs on one or two datasets.
 If your poster is of a high standard, you may already submit it to a conference or workshop.
 We recommend that you complete sections 1-3 within one month after starting your thesis.
 Section 4+5 should then be completed roughly within another month or two.